Skip to main content

 Will I Have Scars After Chin Augmentation?

-Scarring after chin augmentation is typically minimal and strategically placed to be as inconspicuous as possible.
+Scars for chin augmentation are strategically placed to be as inconspicuous as possible.
 For chin implants, incisions are often made inside the mouth, leaving no visible external scars.
 If an external incision is necessary, it is usually placed under the chin in a natural crease, where it is less noticeable.
-For sliding genioplasty, the incision is typically made inside the mouth as well, avoiding visible scarring.
-With proper care and following your surgeon’s post-operative instructions, any scars should heal well and become less noticeable over time.
+For sliding genioplasty, the incision is typically made inside the mouth avoiding visible external scarring.

 Who is a good candidate for chin augmentation?

-Chin augmentation, also known as mentoplasty, is a cosmetic procedure designed to enhance the shape, size, and appearance of the chin.
+Chin augmentation, also known as mentoplasty or genioplasty, is a surgical procedure intended to alter the shape or projection of the chin.
+A formal clinical assessment is required to determine suitability.

 What is the recovery like after chin augmentation?